What does Sanford plan to do about the County’s Audit?

 Helping governments set up financial procedures and reporting is exactly the area where I've spent most of my 33 year career.

-As a consultant, I just helped McLean County transition to exactly the same system that Champaign County uses.
+As a consultant, I just helped McLean County transition to the same system that Champaign County uses (Tyler’s “Munis” software).
 I know the Tyler Munis system.
 I helped McLean County set up their chart of accounts, their financial controls, and helped identify procedures for common tasks like journal entries and reconciliation.
-I even met with their auditor, Clifton Larson Allen, to discuss future audit strategies for McLean County.
+I even met with their auditor, Clifton Larson Allen - the same one used by Champaign County, to discuss future audit strategies for McLean County.

-Want a deep dive?
-Here is the proposal I wrote in 2025 to win the work with McLean County: Sanford’s Proposal
+Want a deep dive into why McLean chose to work with me?
+Here is the proposal I wrote in 2025 to win the work with McLean County: Sanford’s Proposal.
+(The software known as “Munis” had a name change recently - it’s now “Enterprise ERP,” the name in this document.)

 When I decided to run for this office, I thought I'd be bringing my general skills with government administration.
 Little did I know that my expertise in government financial systems would be such a huge benefit.